mlflow/mlflow/examples/tensorflow/tf1/README.md

 ## MLflow with TensorFlow 1.X

 In this example, we train a [TensorFlow estimator](https://www.tensorflow.org/guide/estimator) to predict house prices using the TensorFlow [Boston Housing dataset](https://www.cs.toronto.edu/~delve/data/boston/bostonDetail.html).
 The code is mostly pure TensorFlow - we add a call to `mlflow.tensorflow.autolog()` before training to record params & metrics from model training (e.g. model loss) as part of an MLflow run.
-After training, we save the fitted model to the same MLflow run via `mlflow.tensorflow.log_model`, allowing us to associate the model with training metrics & params.
-We then demonstrate how to load the saved model back as a generic `mlflow.pyfunc`, allowing us to make predictions on pandas DataFrames
+After training, `mlflow.tensorflow.autolog()` links the model with the same MLflow run when `export_saved_model()` is called, allowing us to associate the model with its training metrics & params.
+We then demonstrate how to load the saved model back as a generic `mlflow.pyfunc`, allowing us to make predictions on pandas DataFrames.
-We also use MLflow in order to generically save the model as a `mlflow.pyfunc`, then load it back to predict on pandas DataFrames.

 ### Code related to MLflow:
 * [`mlflow.tensorflow.autolog()`](https://www.mlflow.org/docs/latest/tracking.html#automatic-logging-from-tensorflow-and-keras-experimental):